14 Things You Should Never, Ever Do in Bed

 Don’t be shy about sharing your fantasies

 “So many women and men are focused on the sex or foreplay they’re not getting instead of talking about what they want,” says psychotherapist and sexuality counselor Ian Kerner, PhD, author of She Comes First.
-But it won’t be taken as criticism if you express your desires in a way that’s constructive.
+Her advice is to express your desires in a way that’s constructive.
 Try something like, “Here’s something that would drive me wild…” As a bonus, the language you use can be as arousing as the act itself, Kerner says.
 And if you’re itching to go a little 50 Shades of Gray, say so.
 “The woman or man who really loves you is going to listen,” says Brame.
 That said, neither partner should press for anything that’s outside their comfort zone.
 Trying something new should be exciting, not unsafe, or uncomfortable.

 Don’t fake it